percona/percona-server/doc/source/release-notes/Percona-Server-5.7.10-2.rst

  will not fit into a signed 32-bit integer.
 Bug fixed :bug:`1527160` (upstream :mysqlbug:`79703`).

- |Percona Server| 5.7 couldn't be restarted after TokuDB has been installed
- with ``ps_tokudb_admin`` script.
+ **Percona Server for MySQL** 5.7 couldn't be restarted after TokuDB has been installed with ``ps_tokudb_admin`` script.
 Bug fixed :bug:`1527535`.

  Fixed memory leak when :variable:`utility_user` is enabled.
 Bug fixed